Mark Hatfield: Later years and legacy

-After retiring from political office, he returned to Oregon and teaching, joining the faculty of George Fox University in Newberg, Oregon.
-In 2006, he was named the Herbert Hoover Emeritus Distinguished Professor of Politics at the school.
-Additionally, he taught at the Hatfield School of Government at Portland State University, which is named in his honor, and lectured at Willamette University and Lewis & Clark College while living in Portland.
+After retiring from political office, Hatfield returned to Oregon, joining the faculty of George Fox University.
+In 2006, he was named Herbert Hoover Emeritus Distinguished Professor of Politics.
+Hatfield also taught at the Hatfield School of Government at Portland State University, named in his honor, Willamette University, and Lewis & Clark College.
+From February 2000 to May 2008, he served on the board of directors for Oregon Health & Science University.

-In July 1999, Hatfield and his wife were passengers on a tour bus when a car collided with the bus.
-They received only minor injuries, but the experience led them to advocate for seat belts to be required on buses.
+In July 1999, Hatfield and his wife were passengers on a tour bus when it collided with a car.
+The experience led them to advocate for seat belts to be required on buses.

+In November 2010, Hatfield was admitted to the Mark O. Hatfield Clinical Research Center at the National Institutes of Health.
+He died at a care facility in Portland on August 7, 2011, after what was revealed to be several years of illness.
+A specific cause of death was not immediately given.